 Core Responsibilities & Typical Variations

 A product manager, depending on where they’re employed, can have additional functions similar to a product marketing manager, where they perform all outbound marketing activities related to the product release.
-They can also be like a project manager, dealing with schedule and resources, or a program manager with cross-functional execution.
+They can also be like a project manager who makes product plans and deals with the schedule and resources, or a program manager with cross-functional execution.

 Related: Product Manager vs Project Manager